lingtalfi/Light_Cli/doc/pages/conception-notes.md

 Usage commands
 ---------
-2021-01-05 -> 2021-02-15
+2021-01-05 -> 2021-02-19

-### help
-2021-01-05

-displays a help message.

-### list
-2021-01-05

-- list \<filter>?: displays the list of registered third party application commands and aliases.
+- **commands**: displays the list of registered third party application commands and aliases.
     - Arguments:
-        - Parameters:
+        - parameters:
-            - \<filter>: filters the list using either an int or a string.
+            - filter: filters the list using either an int or a string.
                 - If it's a string, it filters the list using that string.
-We search in **appId commands** and ** aliases**.
+We search in **appId command** names.
                   By default, the filter expression matches any part of the string.
 To make it match only the beginning of the string, prefix the string with the dollar symbol ($).
                 - If it's an int, it's a number given by this list command.
-Each number represents a unique appId command or alias.
+Each number represents a unique appId command.
-        - Flags:
+        - flags:
-            - -v: verbose, whether to display all the details about each command (flags, options, parameters, etc...).
+            - v: verbose, whether to display all the details about each command (flags, options, parameters, etc...).

-### create_app
-2021-01-05

-- create_app \<appName>: builds a light application with the given name in the current directory.
+- **create_app**: builds a light application with the given name in the current directory.

-### services
-2021-02-15

-- services: displays the list of services available in the current app.
     - Arguments:
+        - parameters:
+            - appName: the name of the application to create
+        - aliases:
+            - mkapp
+- **help**: displays a help message.
+- **routes**: displays the routes available to the current app.
+    - Arguments:
+        - flags:
+            - p: planets, group the routes by planets.
+- **services**: displays the list of services available in the current app.
+    - Arguments:
-        - Flags:
+        - flags:
-            - -v: verbose, whether to display the class behind the services.
+            - v: verbose, whether to display the class behind the services.
 Note that this method will instantiate all the services in order to access the classes.
               So, depending on what the service does when it's instantiated, one might generate side effects.

-### routes
-2021-02-15

-- routes: displays the routes available to the current app.
-    - Arguments:
-        - Flags:
-            - -p: planets, group the routes by planets.